w3c/did-wg/index.md

 conflict of interest."
 The same recusal issue applies to Google's representatives.

-3. The W3C Team, who have a long and positive track record of striking the right balance when providing input into these sorts of decisions, have been stripped of any decision making authority.
+3. The W3C Team, who have a long and positive track record of striking the right balance when providing input into these sorts of decisions, will be all but stripped of any voting authority (having only 1 seat out of 21 on the council) when the W3C Formal Objection Council process is finalized.
+While the current decision is going to be with the Director, the future situation largely eliminates substantive input from the W3C Team.

 4. Lastly, Google, Apple, and Mozilla made no attempt to bring their formal objections to the Decentralized Identifier Working Group since the Working